capitaoananas/40-ish-split-keyboard/README.md

 # Split-Keyboard-PCB
-A 40% ish split keyboard inspired by the [MiniDox](https://github.com/That-Canadian/MiniDox_PCB) keyboard
+A 40% ish reversible split keyboard inspired by the [MiniDox](https://github.com/That-Canadian/MiniDox_PCB) keyboard

 ## Features:

+- Reversible meaning you can only buy 1 desing and use the same pcb for left and right
 - WaveShare RP2040
 - QMK programmable